-When you are visiting Valencia you should go to the beautiful train station Estación del Norte.
-It is one of the sights in the city centre and is located next to Plaza de Toros (bullfight stadium) and nearby Colon, the shopping street in Valencia.
-Estación del Norte is one of the most important stations in Valencia.
+When you are visiting Valencia you should definitely take a look inside the beautiful train station Estación del Norte.
+It is one of the highlights in the city centre!
+This station is located next to Plaza de Toros (bullfight stadium) and nearby Calle Colon, the shopping street in Valencia.
+Estación del Norte is located in one of the most impressive buildings in Valencia!

 The Valencian people speak two languages: Spanish and Valencian.
 That is why you see both ‘Estación del Norte’ (Spanish) and ‘Estació del Nord’ (Valencian).
-So do not get confused and think that it are two different locations!
+So don’t get confused!
 The direct translation of Estación del Norte is ‘station of the north’, but actually the station is located in the southern part of the city.

 A lot of details

-Both inside and outside of the building are worth the look.
-Everywhere you look you will see a lot of details such as oranges, flowers and orange blossom.
+Both inside and outside of the building are worth a look.
+On the facades you will see a lot of details, such as oranges, flowers and orange blossom.
 These figures symbolize the Valencian agriculture.
-Furthermore, at the top of the train station you see an eagle, this animal symbolizes the speed.
-Lovely if you want to see the visualized culture of Valencia or if you like hidden beauty!
+At the top of the train station you can see an eagle, this animal symbolizes ‘speed’.

-In 1907, they started building the train station.
-Ten years later, in 1917, Estación del Nord was finally ready.
-The designer of the building is Demetrio Ribes and is one of the best architects Valencia ever had.
+In 1907 the building of the train station started.
+Ten years later, in 1917, Estación del Norte was finally ready.
+The designer of the building is Demetrio Ribes, one of the best architects in Valencia.
 The building has a lot of art styles.
 Once you have seen the amazing outside of the building, you should take a look inside.
 In the entrance hall you’ll find mosaic, ceramics, wood, marble and glass.
-A funny thing to see are the authentic ticket boots, which are still in use!
-Other details are the mosaics with the text ‘pleasant journey’ in other languages?
+Fun fact: the authentic wooden counters where you can buy your tickets are still in use!
+Are you curious how to say ‘pleasant journey’ in other languages?
 Check out the beautiful mosaic next to the entrance doors.

-The building is divided in two parts.
-One is the part where the authentic tickets boots are and the other part is the arrival and departure hall.
-Several restaurants and shops are located in that part, such as the ALE-HOP, Parfois and Natura.
+The building is divided in two parts: the entrance hall with the wooden counters and the arrival and departure hall.
+Several restaurants and shops are located in that part.

-You can go with train to several Spanish destinations from Estación del Nord.
-For close destinations you take the ‘Cercanías’ train.
-If you go further, for example to Barcelona, you take the ‘Media Distancia.
-But remember: the high-speed train (AVE) has its departure at the other train station Joaquin Sorolla!
+From Estación del Norte you can take the train to several Spanish destinations.
+For close destinations in the Comunidad Valenciana you take the ‘Cercanías’ train.
+If you go further, for example to Barcelona, you take the ‘Media Distancia’.
+But remember: the high-speed train (AVE) departs from the Joaquin Sorolla train station!
 With this high-speed you can go for example to Madrid in 1.5 hour.

 Calle Xátiva 24

-Do you plan to take the train in Valencia, or are you still looking for a way to transfer in the city?
+Do you plan to take the train in Valencia?
 For more specific information about travelling by train and the two train stations, take a look at this page.